 Rickshaw Ride in the Hutong

-Before returning to our hotel, we spent our remaining time touring some of the popular spots in the
+Before returning to our hotel, we spent our remaining time touring some of the popular spots in

 Houhai Neighborhood.
 The neighborhood is known for its entertainment options including

 restaurants, bars, shops and more.
-The beautiful Houhai Lake is the largest of three lakes in
+The beautiful Houhai Lake is the largest of three lakes

 the area.
 During the warmer months of the year you may find people enjoying boat rides.
-Ice skating
+Ice

-is quite popular on the lake during the winter and year round people just enjoy strolling around the
+is quite popular on the lake during the winter and year round people just enjoy strolling around

 The Drum Tower and Bell Tower were built in the late 13th century.
-Both were used
+Both were

 as clocks in years gone by.
 The "heavenly" bell tower sounded during day time hours and the